Hello All, Welcome To My About Page

 A friend told me about his trip to San Fransico, CA, the following winter, and that conversation piqued my interest.
 Part of my interest was San Francisco, but the other side was I wanted to travel again.

 Amtrak became my favorite type of transportation.
-Since my first trip, I racked up over 126,000 plus miles by riding more than 700 trains later.
+Since my first trip, I racked up over 126,000 miles by riding more than 700 trains later.
 Today, I am still traveling by train.

 With those miles behind me, I learned much about Amtrak, train travel, packing, and life, and instead of keeping all that to myself, I want to share that knowledge with you.
 I am still learning about travel because things are changing, and I want to stay up-to-date.